martmannupb/AmoebotSim-2.0/Documentation/user_guide/dev/advanced.md

     }
 }
 ```
-Note that the leader will choose a direction even if the particles are expanded, in which case they should still contract into their tail and the chosen direction will be ignored.
+Note that the leader will choose a direction even if the particles are expanded, in which case they should still just contract into their tail and the chosen direction will be ignored.

 We can check whether we have received a Message on a partition set using the [`ReceivedMessageOnPartitionSet`][12] method.